Continental Baths

 While the baths utilized the Ansonia's lavish Gilded Age décor for a Roman style bath, it is probably best remembered as being an influential offbeat music venue.
 Ostrow installed a stage designed specifically for a DJ, claimed to be the first of its type in the world.
 Discs were spun by Frankie Knuckles and Larry Levan.

-He then began showcasing live acts which were the launching points for Bette Midler, Barry Manilow, Melissa Manchester, Ellen Greene, Labelle, The Manhattan Transfer, Jane Olivor, Melba Moore, Liz Torres, Wayland Flowers, Nell Carter and Peter Allen.
+He then began showcasing live acts which were the launching points for Peter Allen, Nell Carter, Wayland Flowers, Ellen Greene, Labelle, Melissa Manchester, The Manhattan Transfer, Barry Manilow, Bette Midler, Melba Moore, Jane Olivor, and Liz Torres.
 The act most associated with the bathhouse was Midler who was accompanied by Manilow on the piano.
 Midler debuted her song "Friends" at the bathhouse and later recorded an album entitled Bathhouse Betty.
 The performances were actually open to the public and not just bath patrons.
 The gay crowd dwindled because they didn't like the public in the bathhouse and felt they were being gawked at.
 Ostrow cancelled the live performances in 1974 before closing the baths in 1976.

 It re-opened as the straight swingers venue Plato's Retreat in 1977.